thomas-lehericy/Hanabi-discard/Strategies.md

 Special trash can be very common, and a lot of strategies could be enabled by them.
 * If Cathy pretends not to know about the special trash, then only Cathy will interpret a discard of this trash card as a play hint.
 Bob now has a play clue that ONLY affects Cathy, and may be for example trigger finesses much more conveniently.
-* Players could agree that special trash does not expire when it is revealed as "known trash" by a trash clue.
+* Players could agree (or not) that special trash does not expire when it is revealed as "known trash" by a trash clue.
+* ??
+Players should still have a way to safely discard a special trash clue when its utility has expired. ??

 ## Finesses and bluffs